Items not treated as pay

 Subsistence expenses

-You can repay any subsistence expenses to the employee that are incurred while performing these duties.
-You can do this on the basis of either:
+The employer can repay any subsistence expenses to the employee that are incurred while performing these duties.
+Employers can do this on the basis of either:

 Acceptable flat-rate allowances

-To repay expenses based on any other schedule of rates and related conditions, you will need Revenue approval.
+To repay expenses based on any other schedule of rates and related conditions, the employer will need Revenue approval.

 Actual expenses vouched with receipts

-You can repay your employee the actual expenses they incurred.
-These payments are not to be treated as pay for tax purposes where:
+The employer can repay the employee the actual expenses they incurred.
+These payments are not to be treated as pay for tax purposes where the:

-- your employee incurred them wholly, exclusively and necessarily when carrying out the duties of their employment
+• employee incurred them wholly, exclusively, and necessarily, when carrying out the duties of their employment

 Motoring or bicycle expenses

-Expenses for travel to and from the place of employment are not allowable for tax purposes.
+Expenses for travel to and from the employee's home to the place of employment, are not allowable expenses for tax purposes.
 Any repayment of these expenses must be treated as pay and taxed accordingly.

 Two types of kilometric allowance schemes are acceptable for tax purposes:

-If you repay the actual costs of travel to your employee, these payments will not be treated as pay for tax purposes where:
+If the employer repays the actual costs of travel to an employee, these payments will not be treated as pay for tax purposes where:

-Your employee may make a claim to Revenue for any travel expenses that were not covered by you.
-Where the expenses are motor expenses, they should use the car expenses claim form.
+An employee may make a claim to Revenue for any travel expenses that were not reimbursed by the employer.
+Where the expenses are motor expenses, an employee should use the Car expenses claim form.

 Other expenses

-Your employees may have work expenses other than subsistence and motoring or bicycle expenses.
-If you repay these expenses, they will not be treated as pay for tax purposes where:
+An employee may have work expenses other than subsistence and motoring or bicycle expenses.
+If the employer repays these expenses, they will not be treated as pay for tax purposes where:

-- your employee incurred them wholly, exclusively and necessarily when carrying out the duties of their employment
+• the employee incurred them wholly, exclusively, and necessarily, when carrying out the duties of their employment

 All entertainment expenses must be treated as pay by the employer.